Hey, it’s Henry here! You might remember from my last trip with the Hand Luggage Only guys to Barcelona?

 1.)
 Explore Dublin

-A good place to start any trip to Ireland in Dublin.
+A good place to start any trip to Ireland is in Dublin.

-It’s one of those cities that just seems to be bursting with energy not matter what time of year you visit or what the weather’s like.
-Dublin also has a pretty fantastic foodie scene that is absolutely worth visiting the city for in and of itself.
+It’s one of those cities that just seems to be bursting with energy no matter what time of year you visit or what the weather’s like.
+Dublin also has a pretty fantastic foodie scene that is worth visiting the city for in and of itself.

 As you wander the street of Dublin, you’ll come across quite a few paving slabs with bronze artefacts laid in the stone.